jmwhitworth/docker-php-lamp/README.md

 Here's my recommendation:

-Using VSCode, install the Docker extension for remote container development.
+Using VSCode, [install the Docker extension for remote container development](https://code.visualstudio.com/docs/devcontainers/containers).
 Using this, you can then attach VSCode to a container.

-If you attach to the PHP 8 container, for example, you'll then have access to a full Linux environment.
+If you attach to one of the PHP containers, for example, you'll then have access to a full Linux environment.

-You can use ZSH for a nice terminal experience.
-Run any PHP or Node/NPM commands you'd like.
-You can manage your code via Git.
+You can use ZSH for a nice terminal experience, run any PHP or Node/NPM commands you'd like, and manage your code via Git.

 The ZSH command history is shared between PHP containers as a quality-of-life feature if you need to swap between them often.